-The committee consists of the MFA mentor, an MCAD faculty member (either full-time or adjunct) and a third member who can be an outside-MCAD Advisor.
+The committee consists of the MFA mentor, an MCAD faculty member (either full-time or adjunct) and a third member who can either be an outside-MCAD Advisor or an MCAD faculty member.
 The MFA program director approves all committees.
 In all cases, the overall strength of the committee will be the guiding criteria for approval, meaning that a committee member's contribution to the thesis conversation takes precedence over their perceived institutional relationship to the college.